comunica/Article-ISWC2018-Resource/content/introduction.md

-forks based on older versions of an engine cannot meaningfully be evaluated against newer forks, and evaluating _combinations_ of cross-implementation features—such as different algorithms on different interfaces—are not possible without code adaptation.
+forks based on older versions of an engine cannot meaningfully be evaluated against newer forks, and evaluating _combinations_ of cross-implementation features—such as different algorithms on different interfaces—is not possible without code adaptation.
 As a result, many interesting comparisons are never performed because they are too costly to implement and maintain.